stampit API

 @stamp/named (DEPRECATED)

-Changes the Stamp.name property using the new ES6 feature.
+Changes the Stamp.name property using the .

 Supported platforms: node>=4, iOS>=10, Edge, FF, Chrome, Safari